dxhowardjack/windows-stick-drift-gamepad-deadzone-dll/README.md

 # windows-gamepad-off-center-deadzone-dll
-This is a dll replacing to fix windows gamepad analog stick off center problem.
+This is a dll replacing to fix windows gamepad analog stick off center problem by implementing deadzone.

 The files are win10 solution now.